zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 But that is a solvable UX problem.

+We have to assume that people would prefer owning more value instead of less.
+Calculating the expected profits of different possible user strategies, that is a math problem.
+So calculating user behavior is a math problem.
+Which means that security is a math problem.

 His second argument:
 "there is a very simple defence against bribery attacks, which is counter bribery attacks, where I bribe just a small amount more than you did, and make it so that we soft fork the protocol where all your funds go to me.
 Now I defended the network at no loss, in fact maybe I even made some money from it..."